Brauer graph algebras are closed under derived equivalence: Stably biserial algebras

 If the module $S_i$ appears in two different cyclic sequences, then the edge, corresponding to $S_i$ is not a loop and we can reconstruct the cyclic ordering around the ends of the edge, corresponding to $S_i$ from the subsequence of the form $(S_i, S_{i_1}, \cdots,S_{i_l}, S_i)$, where $(S_{i_1}, \cdots,S_{i_l})$ does not contain $S_i$.
 The multiplicities of the vertices is the number of times the subsequences $(S_i, S_{i_1}, \cdots,S_{i_l})$ has to be repeated to get the whole sequences.

-If $S_i$ appears in only one cyclic sequence, but this cyclic sequence has a subsequence of the form $(S_i, S_{i_1}, \cdots,S_{i_l}, S_i,S_{i_{l+2}}, \cdots,S_{i_m}, S_i)$, where the subsequences $(S_{i_1}, \cdots,S_{i_l})$ and $(S_{i_{l+2}}, \cdots,S_{i_m})$ do not contain $S_i$, are different and at least one of them is not empty, then the edge corresponding to $S_i$ is a loop and we can reconstruct the cyclic ordering of the edges around the vertex adjacent to this loop and the multiplicity is the number of times the subsequence $(S_i, S_{i_1}, \cdots,S_{i_l}, S_i,S_{i_{l+2}}, \cdots,S_{i_m})$ has to be repeated to get the whole sequence.
+If $S_i$ appears in only one cyclic sequence, but this cyclic sequence has a subsequence of the form $\sigma=(S_i, S_{i_1}, \cdots,S_{i_l}, S_i,S_{i_{l+2}}, \cdots,S_{i_m}, S_i)$, where the subsequences $(S_{i_1}, \cdots,S_{i_l})$ and $(S_{i_{l+2}}, \cdots,S_{i_m})$ do not contain $S_i$, are different and at least one of them is not empty, then the edge corresponding to $S_i$ is a loop and we can reconstruct the cyclic ordering of the edges around the vertex adjacent to this loop and the multiplicity is the number of times the subsequence $(S_i, S_{i_1}, \cdots,S_{i_l}, S_i,S_{i_{l+2}}, \cdots,S_{i_m})$ has to be repeated to get the whole sequence.

-If $S_i$ appears in only one cyclic sequence and this sequence does not have a subsequence as before, but the projective module $P_i$ is uniserial then we can reconstruct the cyclic ordering of the edges around one vertex incident to the edge corresponding to $S_i$ and its multiplicity as before, the other end of this edge has no other edges incident to it and has multiplicity 1.
+If $S_i$ appears in only one cyclic sequence and this sequence does not have a subsequence of the form $\sigma$, and the projective module $P_i$ is uniserial then we can reconstruct the cyclic ordering of the edges around one vertex incident to the edge corresponding to $S_i$ and its multiplicity as before, the other end of this edge has no other edges incident to it and has multiplicity 1.